Concavity properties of extensions of the parallel volume: Introduction

+Notice that the conclusion of Theorem~2 is stronger than the expected conclusion in Problem~2 (when restricted to log-concave functions of the form $|y|^p/p$, $p \geq 1$). \\

-In the next section, we explain some notations and we present some results about $s$-concave measures.
-In the third part, we extend the classical notion of the parallel volume by considering a general $s$-concave measure instead of the Lebesgue measure and we give a complete answer to Problem~A. In the fourth part, we extend the classical notion of parallel sets by considering a functional version and we partially answer to Problem~B. To conclude this paper, we derive a weighted Brascamp-Lieb-type inequality from our functional version.
+In the next section, we present some notation and we explain basic properties of the $s$-concave measures.
+In section 3, we give a complete answer to Problem~1.
+In section 4, we give a partial answer to Problem~2.
+To conclude this paper, we derive a weighted Brascamp-Lieb-type inequality from our functional version.